 Assisted living facilities (ALFs) are different than nursing homes in that ALF residents typically require less care than nursing home residents.
 Assisted living residents are generally more capable of handling daily activities such as grooming, eating, and transferring from place to place.

-While assisted living facilities differ from nursing homes, assisted living residents may still be victim to abuse.
+While assisted living facilities differ from nursing homes, assisted living residents may still be victims of abuse.
 It is important for assisted living residents and their family members to be aware of what goes on in an assisted living facility.
 In cases of assisted living abuse, residents and their families should seek a Florida assisted living abuse lawyer as soon as possible.

 Types of Assisted Living Abuse

 Assisted living abuse in Florida can take on several forms including: